SandeshChavan/DirStruct/README.md

 * List the files and sub-directories in the specified directory
 * Check whether specified file or directory exists in the specified absolute path
 * Lists the paths matching the specified sub-string
+* Logs the details to an external log file